Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Recursive maximal planar graphs

-For the graph $G$ belong to the adjacent type only in the region $II$, based on the theorem 6.9, we know that vertex $x$,$2$,$3$ are coordinate axes $1,2,3$, colored by yellow, green and blue respectively; and the central vertex $u$ is colored by red.
-Since all the 3-degree vertices can only be embedded in the subregion $I$ of the region $II$, the vertex $y$ can be colored by yellow or blue, illustrated by Figure 6.9(a).
-But when the vertex $y$ is colored by yellow, which is the same with vertex $x$, this case is not needed to consider about.
+Based on the Theorem 5.5, we know that vertices $x$,$2$,$3$ are coordinate axes $1,2,3$, colored by yellow, green and blue respectively; and the central vertex $u$ is colored by red.
+Since all the 3-degree vertices can only be embedded in the subregion $I$ of the region $II$, the vertex $y$ can be colored by yellow or blue, illustrated by Figure 5.10(a).
+But when the vertex $y$ is colored by yellow, which is the same with vertex $x$, this case is not needed considering.
 So we only discuss the case that the vertex $y$ is colored by blue.
-With the definition of extending 4-wheel operation, for (2,2)-FWF graph $G$ belongs to the adjacent type only in region $II$, we can do an extending 4-wheel operation on the path $x-u-y$ , result in a graph $G*xuy$.
+With the definition of extending 4-wheel operation, an extending 4-wheel operation on the path $x-u-y$ can be done and the graph $G*xuy$ is obtained.

-We can easily obtain two colorings of this graph: One is the natural 4-coloring given by definition 6.1, in which the vertex $u'$ is colored by red and the vertex $v$ embedded newly is colored by green.
+It is easy to obtain two colorings of the graph $G*xuy$: one is the natural 4-coloring $f$ in which the vertex $u'$ is colored by red and the vertex $v$ embedded newly is colored by green.
 And the colorings of other vertices remain unchanged.
-Obviously, it is a coloring of the graph $G*xuy$, illustrated in figure 6.9(b).
-Besides, by the discussion above, in the natural 4-coloring of $G*xuy$, in the color neighborhood of the central vertex $u$, the green color class has only one vertex $v$; and in the color neighborhood of the vertex $u'$, the yellow color class has only one vertex $x$; the vertices $u$ and $u'$ both have red colors in the graph $G*xuy$.
-Therefore, in the natural 4-coloring of $G*xuy$, let the vertices $u$,$u'$,$x$, $y$ and $v$ be colored by green, yellow, red, red and blue respectively, other vertices remain unchanged.
-Clearly, this is a 4-coloring of the graph $G*xuy$, for there is only one vertex $v$ of green color in the color neighborhood of the vertex $u$.
-Then change the color of vertex $u$ from red to green, only vertex $v$ has the same green color.
-Similarly, there is only one vertex $x$ of yellow color in the color neighborhood of the vertex $u'$, so change the color of vertex $u'$ from red to yellow, only vertex $x$ has the same yellow color.
-Then these two non-adjacent vertices $x$ and $y$ are colored by red, the vertex $v$ is colored by blue instead of green, and other vertices remain unchanged.
-It is another 4-coloring of the graph $G*xuy$, as shown in Figure 6.9(c).
-These two colorings are different apparently.
-Hence, the case 1 is proved.
+Obviously, it is a coloring of the graph $G*xuy$, illustrated in figure 5.10(b).
+Besides, from the discussion above, there is only one vertex $v$ colored by green in $\Gamma(u)$ and only one vertex $x$ colored by yellow in $\Gamma(u')$, under $f$.
+Further, for graph $G*xuy$, it is only two vertices $u$ and $u'$ that are colored by red under its natural coloring $f$, so we can obtain a new 4-coloring $f'$ of the graph $G*xuy$: let the vertices $u$,$u'$,$x$, $y$ and $v$ be recolored by green, yellow, red, red and blue respectively, other vertices remain unchanged on the basis of $f$.